Counterpoint: Third species

 In third species counterpoint, four (or three, etc.) notes move against each longer note in the given part.

 Three special figures are introduced into third species and later added to fifth species, and ultimately outside the restrictions of species writing.
 There are three figures to consider: The nota cambiata, double neighbor tones, and double passing tones.

 Double neighbor tones: the figure is prolonged over four beats and allows special dissonances.
 The upper and lower tones are prepared on beat 1 and resolved on beat 4.
 The fifth note or downbeat of the next measure should move by step in the same direction as the last two notes of the double neighbor figure.
 Lastly a double passing tone allows two dissonant passing tones in a row.
 The figure would consist of 4 notes moving in the same direction by step.
 The two notes that allow dissonance would be beat 2 and 3 or 3 and 4.
 The dissonant interval of a fourth would proceed into a diminished fifth and the next note would resolve at the interval of a sixth.

 Fourth species

 In fourth species counterpoint, some notes are sustained or suspended in an added part while notes move against them in the given part, often creating a dissonance on the beat, followed by the suspended note then changing (and "catching up") to create a subsequent consonance with the note in the given part as it continues to sound.
 As before, fourth species counterpoint is called expanded when the added-part notes vary in length among themselves.
 The technique requires chains of notes sustained across the boundaries determined by beat, and so creates syncopation.
-Also, it is important to note that a dissonant interval is allowed on beat 1 because of the syncopation created by the suspension.
+A dissonant interval is allowed on beat 1 because of the syncopation created by the suspension.
 While it is not incorrect to start with a half note, it is also common to start 4th species with a half rest.